Screened exchange corrections to the random phase approximation from many-body perturbation theory: APX applied to the uniform electron gas

-We now turn to the numerical evaluation of the second order screened exchange structure factor $S_\mathrm{xr}(q)$ according to Eq.~(\ref{eqn:Sxr}) and quantities derived from it, such as the second order screened exchange contribution to the spin-parallel pair distribution function.
-For a given momentum $q$ we draw about $10^6$ samples of the momenta $\vek k_1$, $\vek k_2$ and the reduced imaginary frequency $u$ for an MC evaluation of the 7-dimensional integral.
-The momenta $\vek k_1$ and $\vek k_2$ are sampled uniformly satisfying the integrand condition $|\vek k_{1,2}| < 1 < |\vek k_{1,2}+\vek q|$.
-Having drawn $\vek k_1$ and $\vek k_2$, the reduced imaginary frequency $u$ is drawn using importance sampling, distributed with a probability density function $\PDF(u)$ proportional to the term $(k^2u^2+\varepsilon_1\varepsilon_2)/((k^2u^2+\varepsilon_1^2) (k^2u^2+\varepsilon_2^2))$ occurring in Eq.~(\ref{eqn:Sxr}), where $\varepsilon_{1,2}$ and $k$ follow from $q$ and the drawn $\vek k_{1,2}$.
-The antiderivative of this PDF with respect to $u$ can be expressed in closed form, note however, that its inverse must still be found numerically.
+The RPA structure factor and the second term of the APX$^{(1)}$ structure factor, stemming from the partial functional derivative of $W$, are integrated first over the imaginary frequency $\nu$, which is done using a Gauss--Kronrod grid with 5 subdivisions on each of the intervals $(0,1/8)\nu_0$, $(1/8,1/4)\nu_0$, $(1/4,1/2)\nu_0$, $(1/2,1)\nu_0$, $(1,2)\nu_0$, $(2,4)\nu_0$, $(4,8)\nu_0$, and $(8,\infty)\nu_0$, totaling 600 frequency samples, where $\nu_0=q k_\mathrm{F}+q^2/2$ is the characteristic frequency for the excitation momentum $q$.
+The last three intervals are transformed according to the asymptotic behavior of the integrands for large $\nu$ being proportional to $\nu^{-4}$.
+Evaluating the term in the APX$^{(1)}$ structure factor stemming from the partial derivative of $\chi_1$ is more complicated since the two momenta $\vec k_1$ and $\vec k_2$ in \Eq{eqn:Chi1PrimeUeg} can no longer be importance sampled independently, in contrast to \Eq{eqn:Chi1Ueg}.
+For each value of $q$ we now draw $\vec k_1$ and $\vec k_2$ uniformly distributed satisfying the integrand condition $|\vec k_{1,2}| < 1 < |\vec k_{1,2}+\vec q|$.
+Having drawn $\vec k_1$ and $\vec k_2$, the imaginary frequency $\nu$ is then subjected to importance sampling distributed with a probability density function $\PDF(u)$ proportional to the term $1/|(\Delta_{12}+\im\nu)(\Delta_{21}-\im\nu)|$ occurring in \Eq{eqn:Chi1PrimeUeg}, where $\Delta_{ij}$ follow from $q$ and the drawn $\vec k_{1,2}$.
+The antiderivative of this PDF with respect to $\nu$ can be expressed in closed form.
+Note, however, that its inverse must still be found numerically.
+We verify above numerical procedure by computing the total APX$^{(1)}$ energy in first order of the adjacent pairs polarizability in two ways: either compute the two ended diagram containing the screened interaction $W$ and closing it with the bare interaction $V$ or vice versa.
+The former is computed with the method just described, the latter according to the total APX energy expression in Subsection~\ref{ssc:UegTotalEnergies}.
+Both energies agree within numerical and statistical accuracy for all densities considered.

-We verify Eq.~(\ref{eqn:Sxr}) and above numerical procedure by computing the expectation value of the respective exchange contribution to the potential energy.
-This contribution can be found either by computing the screened static structure factor $S_\mathrm{xr}(q)$ according to Eq.~(\ref{eqn:Sxr}) and evaluating the expectation value of the bare Coulomb interaction $q_c^2/q^2$ or, alternatively, by computing the bare dynamic structure factor $S_\mathrm{x1}(q,u)$ and evaluating the expectation value of the screened Coulomb interaction $q_c^2/\left(q^2+q_c^2R(q,u)\right)$.
-The bare dynamic structure factor is given by